ridecharge/ridecharge-rubocop/README.md

 Run ridecharge-rubocop in .travis.yml to check your application against our current syntax guide.

+`config/0default.yml` is the entrypoint.

+`config/tabs.yml` shows an example setting.

 ## Contributing

 1. Make a new branch, with your requested change.